arniebradfo/auto-constraints-figma-plugin/README.md

 - Bugs
   - ...
 - Watch Mode
-  - add "Manual Constraints" setting to watch mode
+  - add an `isRunning` boolean to relaunch watchmode if it was stopped by another command.
-    - experiment with auto detecting "Manual Constraints" by inspecting interaction by inspecting pre/post selection differences in Constraints
+  - experiment with auto detecting "Manual Constraints" by inspecting pre/post selection differences in Constraints
   - experiment with hiding UI in watch mode